 Virginia Rental Agreement

-A Virginia rental agreement is a legal contract between a landlord overseeing a rental property and a tenant who wishes to use it.
-Virginia landlord-tenant law governs these agreements; rental terms must be within the limits allowed by law.
+A Virginia rental agreement is a legal contract between a landlord overseeing a rental property and a tenant using the property.
+Virginia landlord-tenant law governs and regulates these agreements.

 Virginia Rental Agreement Types